-These dark chocolate brownies made from scratch will be the best brownies you've ever tried.
-They're rich, thick, chewy, and fudgy.
-They only require 6 basic ingredients and are easy enough that the most novice baker will turn out the perfect rich brownie every time.
+These dark chocolate brownies, made from scratch, are rich, thick, chewy, and fudgy.
+They require only 6 basic ingredients and are easy enough for even the most novice baker to turn out the perfect rich brownie every time.

-Having spent years as a pastry chef in Michelin-star restaurants I'm a very big fan of chocolate desserts.
+Having spent years as a pastry chef in Michelin-starred restaurants, I've been testing and perfecting lots of chocolate recipes.
 You can try this dark chocolate no-bake tart or this hazelnut chocolate tart.
-Both rich and delicious.
+And for white chocolate lovers, these white chocolate raspberry cheesecake bars are perfect!

 Jump to: